dl1bz/deskhpsdr/README.md

 ## The concept behind - what it's make for and what it isn't for

-My goal was to make an more optimzed version running with focus on Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600.
-SoC like the Raspberry Pi or similar devices are not within the scope in development of this application.
-In the case mini-display < 1280x600 resolution you need change to piHPSDR, deskHPSDR don't support this.
+My goal was to make an more optimzed version running with focus on Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600.<br>
+Single-board computers such as the Raspberry Pi and similar platforms are no longer within the scope of deskHPSDR development.
+Hardware-specific features such as GPIO are not available on standard desktop systems.
+Therefore, I don't want to add functionality that is only usable by a small subset of users.
+My goal is to keep the application focused on features that are available and useful across all supported desktop platforms.
+That means there will be no exceptions.

 **deskHPSDR is a dedicated SDR transceiver frontend application using OpenHPSDR protocols 1 or 2 for everyday use in amateur radio.
 Soapy SDR and GPIO code and support is official REMOVED now.**